CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

    '
   ```

- Let's closely look at all the three blocks.
+ Let's closely look at all the two blocks.
 The first block
  ```json
   {
       "version": "1.0",